isl/VisTA/README.md

 Details about how the tool works can be found in VisTA/researchspace/web/src/main/terminology-alignment/doc

+#
+The implementation of the tool is based on the metaphacts v2.0 platform (https://metaphacts.com/) and the ResearchSpace app (https://www.researchspace.org/).
+The source code of the tool resides in researchspace/web/src/main/terminology-alignment.

 # Demo
 A demo version is running at:		 https://vista.isl.ics.forth.gr User account for testing: guest/guest.
 User 'guest' is a readonly account that cannot make changes to the triple store.